Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Introduction

 \section{Introduction}

-Although adapting Pre-trained Language Models (PLMs)~\citep{devlin-etal-2019-bert} to downstream NLP tasks via \textit{finetuning} is the de facto mainstream paradigm under fully supervised settings~\citep{wang-etal-2018-glue}, \textit{prompting}~\citep{gao-etal-2021-making,Radford2019LanguageMA,NEURIPS2020_1457c0d6,schick-schutze-2021-exploiting,schick-schutze-2021-just} has demonstrated its superiority to \textit{finetuning} in low-resource scenarios, where the annotated training data is scarce or even not available.
+Although adapting Pre-trained Language Models (PLMs)~\citep{devlin-etal-2019-bert} to downstream NLP tasks via \textit{finetuning} is the de facto mainstream paradigm under fully supervised settings~\citep{wang-etal-2018-glue}, \textit{prompting}\footnote{In this work, the term ``prompting'' refers to prompt-based finetuning, where the parameters of PLMs are finetuned.}~\citep{gao-etal-2021-making,Radford2019LanguageMA,NEURIPS2020_1457c0d6,schick-schutze-2021-exploiting,schick-schutze-2021-just} has demonstrated its superiority over \textit{finetuning} in low-resource scenarios.
 Typically, \textit{prompting} reformulates the classification task as a language modeling problem over manually-designed natural language prompts.

-Despite the effectiveness of \textit{prompting} on English tasks, its potential for cross-lingual and multilingual problems, which assume the availability of the training data in high-resource languages (e.g., \textit{English}) only, is still under-explored. \citet{zhao-schutze-2021-discrete} is the pioneering work to apply \textit{prompting} to cross-lingual NLP.
-However, their major efforts are spent on comparing different training strategies for cross-lingual prompting, and how the key ingredients of \textit{prompting}, namely prompt-design and inference strategies, affect the cross-lingual transfer is not discussed.
+Despite the effectiveness of \textit{prompting} on English tasks, its potential for cross-lingual problems, which assume the availability of the training data in high-resource languages (e.g., \textit{English}) only, is still under-explored. \citet{zhao-schutze-2021-discrete} is the pioneering work to apply \textit{prompting} to cross-lingual NLP.
+However, their major efforts are spent on comparing different training strategies for cross-lingual prompting such as discrete prompting and soft prompting.
+They do not fully investigate the design choice of key components in \textit{prompting}, i.e., prompt template and verbalizer.

-To provide a practical guide for cross-lingual prompting, we first conduct an empirical analysis to explore the effects of each \textit{prompting} component on the performance of cross-lingual transfer.
-Surprisingly, in contrast to the complicated designs in~\citet{zhao-schutze-2021-discrete}, we find that neither template translation nor verbalizer translation for inference is necessary, and the template-free prompting coupled with English-only inference, dubbed as ``Universal Prompting'' in this paper, generally performs well across different few-shot settings.
+To provide a practical guide for designing cross-lingual prompting, we first conduct an empirical analysis to explore the effects of each \textit{prompting} component on the performance of cross-lingual transfer.
+Our preliminary study shows that template-free prompting combined with English-only inference, dubbed as language-agnostic ``Universal Prompting'' (UP) in this paper, generally performs well across different few-shot settings.
+Intuitively, UP avoids the discrepancies between the source-language training and the target-language inference, which intrinsically better fits cross-lingual tasks.